 The mechanics of speedup are described in detail in the NVIDIA Grace Hopper Superchip Architecture whitepaper.

 Purpose-designed for the most demanding workloads

-Every component throughout DGX GH200 is selected to minimize bottlenecks while maximizing network performance for key workloads and fully utilizing all scale-up hardware capabilities.
+Every component throughout DGX GH200 is selected to minimize bottlenecks while maximizing network performance for key workloads and fully using all scale-up hardware capabilities.
 The result is linear scalability and high utilization of the massive, shared memory space.

 Full-stack NVIDIA solution

-DGX GH200 comes with NVIDIA Base Command, which includes an OS optimized for AI workloads, cluster manager, libraries that accelerate compute, storage, and network infrastructure are optimized for DGX GH200 system architecture.
+DGX GH200 comes with NVIDIA Base Command, which includes an OS optimized for AI workloads, cluster manager, libraries that accelerate compute, storage, and network infrastructure optimized for DGX GH200 system architecture.